A Time Leap Challenge for SAT Solving: The Arena: Designing the Time Leap Challenge

 \subsection{Selecting the Environment: Operating System and Compiler}

-Since we are interested in comparing the team new solvers on old hardware and old solvers on new hardware, we think that it is only fair to also include advancements in kernel architecture, compilers, and operating systems into the consideration for new solvers.
-Anyway, it is not possible to obtain ancient Linux or Unix distributions due to missing source code mirrors and it is not possible to run such Linux or Unix distributions on modern hardware due to the lack of modern chipset drivers in ancient kernels.
+Since we are interested in comparing the teams ``new solvers on old hardware'' and ``old solvers on new hardware'', we think that it is only fair to also include advancements in kernel architecture, compilers, and operating systems for new solvers.
+Anyway, it is impossible to obtain ancient Linux or Unix distributions due to missing source code mirrors.
+It is not possible to run such Linux or Unix distributions on modern hardware because of the lack of modern chipset drivers in ancient kernels.
 Due to long term support of hardware, we decided to favor Debian~10 codename buster (July 2019)~\cite{Carter19a} and try NetBSD~9 (Feb.
 2020)~\cite{NetBSD-www-team20a} as operating systems.
 We ran the experiments on Linux kernel version 4.19.0-8-686-pae.
 We use gcc~8.3.0 on Debian and NetBSD.
 Our modern hardware at university was equipped with Linux Mint~19 codename Tara, kernel version 4.15.0-91, and gcc compiler version~7.5.0-3.